 The census counts every person – both adults and children – living in the United States.
 This information helps monitor changes in communities and is used to identify and address public service needs such as health care, education, public safety, housing, food, and rural access to broadband.

-The Census Bureau in summer 2019 released the sample copy of the 2020 Census form.
+The Census Bureau released the sample copy of the 2020 Census form.
 The questions are easy to answer and focus on the number of persons living or staying in a household and the basic demographic information about those persons.
 Click here to learn more about the questions and view the sample form.

 For the first time, you will be able to complete your census form online using the information included on the postcard.
 You will be able to fill out your electronic form by using a computer, smart phone or tablet.
 Alabama Counts is working with agencies and organizations to secure public locations across the state where you may fill out your online census form.